 - Lavender + Lemon

-- Grapefruit + Vit C powder
+- Grapefruit + Vit C Powder

 Apples

-Does a glass of apple-infused water a day keep the doctor away?
-Perhaps!
-Apples have well-documented benefits for a healthy heart, which are associated with their polyphenol content as well as the water-soluble fiber, pectin.
-Apples also appear to have some anti-cancer benefits related to breast, colon, and lung cancers.
-The nutrients in apples are concentrated in their skin, so thin slices with the skin on is the way to go.
+Apples also appear to have some anti-cancer benefits related to breast, colon, and lung cancers [source].
+The nutrients in apples are concentrated in the skin, which also contains the anti-cancer compound phloretin [source], so thin slices with the skin on is the way to go.

 Flavor combinations: